vivekm7691/SimpleFREDSite/README.md

 # Simple FRED Site

-A simple website that fetches economic data from the Federal Reserve Economic Data (FRED) API and provides AI-powered summaries using the OpenAI API.
+A simple website that fetches economic data from the Federal Reserve Economic Data (FRED) API and provides AI-powered summaries using the Google Gemini API.

 ## Project Overview

 This project consists of:
-- **Backend**: FastAPI service that integrates with FRED API and OpenAI API
+- **Backend**: FastAPI service that integrates with FRED API and Google Gemini API
 - **Frontend**: React application for user interaction
 - **Infrastructure**: Docker containerization for easy local development